sutta » kn » snp » vagga4 » Sutta Nipāta 4.14

 Kathaṁ disvā nibbāti bhikkhu,

-How, having seen, is a mendicant quenched,
+How, having seen, is a mendicant extinguished,

 Anupādiyāno lokasmiṁ kiñci”.